jurraca/core-config-tui/README.md

 ```bash
 go run main.go
 ```
+or build a binary with `go build`

 Navigate through the form using:
 - Arrow keys to move between fields
 - Enter to select/confirm
-- Space to toggle checkboxes
 - Tab to move between sections
+- Shift-tab to move backwards between sections

 The generated configuration will be saved as `bitcoin.conf` in your current directory.